agama-project/agama-project.github.io/docs/user/reference/profile/answers.md

 :::info[Class names were renamed]

 Question classes used to follow an inconsistent mix of naming schemes (dotted, namespaced, snake_case).
-They now use a flat camelCase identifier instead (e.g., `activateMultipath` instead of `storage.activate_multipath`).
+They now use a flat camelCase identifier instead (e.g., `multipathActivation` instead of `storage.activate_multipath`).
 The old names are still recognized for backward compatibility, so existing answers keep working, but new profiles should use the current names listed below.
 The **SLE-16 name** column shows the corresponding deprecated name used in SLES 16.0 and openSUSE Leap 16.0 (see [this page](./answers-16)); it's left blank for classes that didn't exist in that version.